 If you do happen to close the webpage, you can reload your website and resume the process without any issues.
 Similarly, if an error occurs during the upgrade process, refresh the page and resume the upgrade.
 Then contact support after the upgrade has completed successfully.
 The upgrade process is designed to handle many errors and it can often continue without corrupting your data if something goes wrong.

 If the upgrade process is unable to complete, create a support ticket so that we can help diagnose the issue as soon as possible.
-Be sure to include the log file mentioned below (uploaded it to a free service like CloudUp, CloudApp or Dropbox and include the link).
+Be sure to include the log file mentioned below (upload it to a free service like CloudUp, CloudApp or Dropbox and include the link).

 Subscriptions keeps a log of everything it upgrades during the process.
 If you need to contact support about issues with the upgrade, please include this file with the support ticket.
 It can be found under the file path: